jb29237/pizzabot/README.md

 # pizzabot
-Pizzabout client and pizzabout webserver to make text-to-speech calls with SSML
+Pizzabot client and pizzabot webserver to make text-to-speech calls with SSML